SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 ---
 ## Using the SymEngine Gem
 SymEngine is a module in the extensions, and the classes are a part of it.
-So first you fire up the interpreter or an IRuby notebook and load the file
+So first you fire up the interpreter or an IRuby notebook and load the file:
 ```ruby
 require 'symengine'
 => true
 ```
-Go ahead and try a function
+Go ahead and try a function:
 ```ruby
 SymEngine.ascii_art
 =>   _____           _____         _